tmanwon/FinPal/README.md

 ## 🚧 Challenges & Solutions
 ### 🔴 Challenge 1: Integrating Plaid
 **Problem:** Plaid required a dedicated Node backend for data retrieval and Express as middle-ware between the front-end and back-end.
 **Solution:** We opted to use sandbox data provided by Plaid as a proof of concept, which provides direct transaction retrieval.
-We ended up giving up on Express for time reasons.

 ### 🔴 Challenge 2: OpenAI API Token
 **Problem:** It was taking much longer than we're proud to admit to get a response from the API.
 We kept getting 404 Responses from our queries.
 **Solution:** Turns out we didn't have the tier plan for ChatGPT 4o.
-So we used ChatGPT 4o-mini instead.
+So we used ChatGPT 3.5-turbo instead.

 ---